DTW-DanWard/OctopusDeployUtilities/docs/TypeWhiteListBlackListConfig.md

 C:\> # now let's remove Feeds from the original list and set the blacklist back C:\> $BL = $BL | ? { $_ -ne 'Feeds' }
 C:\> Set-ODUConfigTypeBlacklist $BL
+C:\>
+C:\> # what happens if you lost that variable $BL and want to set back to the default?
+C:\> # or, put another way, you just want to set a full array of values:
+C:\> Set-ODUConfigTypeBlacklist @('CommunityActionTemplates', 'Deployments', 'Events', 'Interruptions', 'LetsEncrypt', 'Licenses', 'MaintenanceConfiguration', 'OctopusServerNodes', 'Packages', 'Releases', 'Reporting', 'ServerConfiguration', 'ServerStatus-Extensions', 'ServerStatus-SystemInfo', 'Tasks')
+C:\>
 ```

 Again, for emphasis: you can always back up your configuration file first!
 You can find the path to this file by calling: `Get-ODUConfigFilePath`.
 If you have difficulties you can't fix delete this file and re-run the [set root folder and register Octopus Server](SetupUsage.md#set-root-folder-and-register-octopus-server).